Kerala floods explained

 Why is there severe flooding in India?

-Although August is typically monsoon season in the region, the incessant rainfall has led to the worst flooding seen in the region in a century.
+Although August is typically monsoon season in the region, the incessant rainfall led to the worst flooding seen in the region in a century.
 It is widely accepted that climate change brings an increased risk of floods and could have a role to play in the severity of the monsoon rains.

 How can I help?